bergsantana/Dental-CRM/README.md

 pnpm dev
 ```

-Open [http://localhost:3567](http://localhost:3567) (or whatever port Next.js
-picks).
-Sign up to create your first clinic, then start adding patients,
+Open [http://localhost:3567](http://localhost:3567).
+Sign up to create your
-documents and anamneses — uploads and anamneses are auto-ingested into the
+first clinic, then add patients, documents and anamneses — uploads and
-patient's RAG index, so the **Assistente** page can immediately answer
+anamneses are auto-ingested into the patient's RAG index, so the
-questions about that patient.
+**Assistente** page can immediately answer questions about that patient.

 ### Optional: ingest the bundled sample patient